wpengine/hwptoolkit/plugins/wpgraphql-logging/README.md

 ### Key Features
 *   **Granular Control**: Choose which events in the request lifecycle to log, giving you precise control over the data you capture.
 *   **Developer-Friendly Extensibility**: Built with developers in mind, it features a pub/sub system that allows you to hook into the logging pipeline, transform event data, and trigger custom actions.
 *   **Flexible Log Handling**: Leverages the powerful Monolog logging library, enabling developers to add custom processors and handlers to route logs to various destinations like Slack, files, or external services.

+>[!IMPORTANT]
+>For detailed developer guides and examples, see our [How-To Guides](docs/index.md#how-to-guides).

 ---

 ## Requirements

-- WordPress 6.0+
+- WordPress 6.5+
-- WPGraphQL 2.0.0+
+- WPGraphQL 2.3+
 - PHP 8.1.2+
-- WPGraphQL 2.3+

 ## Installation